-The minor consists of six courses, two required and four electives.
+The minor consists of six courses (18 credits or more), two required and four electives.

-- One broad gauge course in the Greek world: either CLAS 1186-01 Greek Civilization, or
+- One broad gauge course in the Greek world: either CLAS 1186 Greek Civilization, or CLAS 2205 Greek History

-- One broad gauge course in the Roman world: either CLAS 2262-01 The City of Rome, or
+- One broad gauge course in the Roman world: either CLAS 2262 The City of Rome, or CLAS 2206 Roman History

 The four electives may be chosen from various offerings in the areas of literature, philosophy, history, art, and religion, taught in Classics and other departments.
-The department will provide a list of eligible courses each semester.
+However, courses in the Greek and Latin languages do not normally count for the minor.